kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Hostname specifies to match the virtual host name for
+<p>Hostname specifies to match the virtual hostname for
 protocol types that define this concept.</p>
-<p>Incoming requests that include a host name are matched
+<p>Incoming requests that include a hostname are matched
 according to the given HostnameMatchType to select the Routes from this Listener.</p>
 <p>If a match type other than &ldquo;Any&rdquo; is supplied, it MUST